PhilipMathieu/graphreadability/README.md

 ### Graph Digitizer

-This utility is a python package using MatPlotLib to show and image and allowing the user to click to add nodes, right click to delete nodes, and click two nodes sequentially to add edges.
+This utility is a python package using [`matplotlib`](https://matplotlib.org/) to show and image and allowing the user to click to add nodes, right click to delete nodes, and click two nodes sequentially to add edges.

 ```sh
 python graphreadability/utils/digitize_graphs.py -h